pytorch/tutorials/tutorial_submission_policy.md

 * **Demonstrate New PyTorch Features:** Tutorials that support new features for upcoming PyTorch releases are typically authored by the engineers who are developing these features.
 These tutorials are crucial for showcasing the latest advancements in PyTorch.
-We typically don't require more than one tutorial per feature.
+We typically do not require more than one tutorial per feature.

 * **Tutorials showcasing PyTorch usage with other tools and libraries:** We